hchiam/learning-css/README.md

 - to styles scrollbars to blend into app theme https://codepen.io/hchiam/pen/abqpZoB?editors=1100

-- `:focus-visible` = `:focus` but only when the user is using a non-pointer input method to focus (already have nice defaults on modern browsers that differentiate for you)
+- `:focus-visible` = `:focus` but only when the user is using a non-pointer input method to focus (already have nice defaults on modern browsers that differentiate for you) = focused via keyboard, not mouse, as determined partially by heuristics https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible

 - `:focus-within` = `:focus` but on any descendant element (useful for styling the parent if any of its children are focused)